redthorx/audio-file-hosting-app/README.md

 ## Running in Docker-compose

 The services are self-encapsulated.
-Just run `docker-compose build && docker-compose run` to start all the services.
+Just run `docker-compose build && docker-compose up` to start all the services.

 However, the DB will have to be seeded.
 The database init scripts are in `/scripts/db_init.sql`